Search Railroad Sites For:

 Area: A IC2: 207, 71

-Civil War book author Jerry Harlowe kindly submitted this photo of a heretofore unknown bridge design which spanned the Monocacy River.
+Civil War book author Jerry Harlowe kindly submitted this photo of a heretofore unknown bridge design that spanned the Monocacy.
 This view upstream is very similar to that of the prior photo.

 Instead, the bridge seen here chronologically follows the Bollman design and precedes the current.
 If you compare this photo with the modern one, you'll note the modern one shows more stone supports have been added, ostensibly to support heavier loads.